hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
+* **AC1:** The agent must input the necessary details of the sale announcement, such as the type of property, location, area in m2, requested price, and photographs, if available.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
+* **AC2:** The agent can access the system to publish a sale announcement.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC3:** The agent can publish the sale announcement in the system, making it visible to all clients who visit the agency and use the application.

 ### 1.4.
 Found out Dependencies